NFPA 70E is a major safety standard that impacts any worker who is exposed to electricity in the workplace.

 Is NFPA 70E Required by Law?

+You would think that such safety regulations would be mandatory, but 70E is interesting.
 You are not required under OSHA guidelines to comply with NFPA 70E.
-However, the NFPA says “OSHA looks to the prescriptive-based requirements of NFPA 70E to fulfill the performance-based requirements included in its standards.”
+However, the NFPA says, "OSHA looks to the prescriptive-based requirements of NFPA 70E to fulfill the performance-based requirements included in its standards."

-The way the organization puts it, OSHA is a legal requirement that companies and personnel must follow, but NFPA 70E is a series of prescriptive guidelines that help you actually comply with the electric safety rules mandated by OSHA.
+The way the organization puts it, OSHA is a legal requirement that companies and personnel must follow.
+But, NFPA 70E is a series of prescriptive guidelines that help you follow the electrical safety rules mandated by OSHA.

 Notes Electrical Contractor:

 "Although OSHA is federal law, its language often is more general; therefore, NFPA 70E is frequently used to define specific details for protection against electrical hazards, such as electric shock and arc flash."

 It should also be noted that, according to electrical equipment manufacturer Meltric, NFPA 70E compliance is assessed by OSHA when electrical injuries occur in the workplace.

 Is NFPA 70E Certification or Training Required?

 It is not, but NFPA 70E training is always a smart move.